f2xiao/coffeeshop/README.md

 ### Description

 A web application that shows the menus and products of a coffeeshop.
+Convert design mockups (with style guide) into functional web pages, ensure that the interface is visually appealing and user-friendly.

 - Home page: shows the products, navigation links to menu page
 - Coffeeshop information, including address, hours and social media links